Chinese finger trap

-A Chinese finger trap (also known as a Chinese finger puzzle, Chinese thumb cuff, Chinese handcuffs, and similar variants) is a gag toy used to play a practical joke on unsuspecting children and adults.
-The finger trap is a simple puzzle that traps the victim's fingers (often the index fingers) in both ends of a small cylinder woven from bamboo.
+A Chinese finger trap (also known as a Chinese finger puzzle, Chinese thumb cuff, Chinese handcuffs, and similar variants) is a gag toy used to play a practical joke on unsuspecting people.
+The finger trap is a simple puzzle that traps the victim's fingers in both ends of a small cylinder woven from bamboo.
+Despite the name, it is not of Chinese origin.

 The initial reaction of the victim is often to pull their fingers outward, but this only tightens the trap.
 The key to escape the trap is to push the ends toward the middle, which enlarges the openings and frees the fingers.

 History

 A single-ended version of the device, sold as a "girlfriend trap", has been available since at least 1870, back when it was recorded as Mädchenfänger or the German translation "Girl Catchers".
 The first recorded use of the term finger trap to characterize the toy was in 1900 in an American newspaper.
 The earliest known use of the term Chinese finger trap was in 1953, in an advertisement for the device in a newspaper in the American state of Ohio.